 Attribute Notes success Success result of this individual modification.
-Value 0 (success) or 1 (failed).
-In the case of a single failure, if "error_response_format" is set to "yes", then a HTTP 500 is sent back to the client. modified Number of rows affected by this individual modification. message If not success, this is the error message for this individual modification. returning Returned information.
+Value 0 (success) or 1 (failed). modified Number of rows affected by this individual modification. message If not success, this is the error message for this individual modification. returning Returned information.
 Only present if "returning" = "yes" was specified for this modification type in the dataset definition, and if the modification actually returned one or more rows.
 Elements of the returning clause are as specified in the SQL.